 Medical, dental, prescription drug, and vision care costs incurred by the employee, spouse or dependent that are not paid by the employee's or spouse's insurance program (or expenses when an insurance plan is not in place).
 Also, any expenses incurred for over-the-counter medicines and drugs purchased to alleviate or treat personal injuries or sickness with a doctor's prescription.
-Annual contributions are \$2,550 for 2015 and will be adjusted for inflation annually.
+Annual maximum elections are \$2,550 for 2016 and may be adjusted for inflation annually.